Boundaries between the continents: Asia and Europe

 The boundary between Asia and Europe is unusual among continental boundaries because of its largely mountain-and-river-based characteristics north and east of the Black Sea.
 Asia and Europe are considered separate continents for historical reasons; the division between the two goes back to the early Greek geographers.

 In the modern sense of the term "continent", Eurasia is more readily identifiable as a "continent", and Europe has occasionally been described as a subcontinent of Eurasia.

 Mainland

 History

-A map illustrating various definitions of the boundaries between Asia and Europe.
-Line A (in red) used to be the most widely accepted definition within Russia during the days of the Soviet Union, but the most widely accepted definition in use today is Line B (for the east-west separation) and Line F (for the north-south separation).